Firm Entry and Exit with Unbounded Productivity Growth: Stationary Recursive Equilibrium

+The proof of Theorem~\ref{t:bk1} in the appendix confirms that the triple $(p^*, M^*, \mu^*)$ computed via (S1)--(S5) is a stationary recursive equilibrium.

-In terms of computational methods, the value $p^*$ in (S1) can be obtained once we solve for $v^*$.
-The latter is a fixed point of a contraction map, as shown in Lemma~\ref{l:tcm}.
+Regarding (S1), $\bar v$ is a fixed point of a contraction map, as shown in Lemma~\ref{l:tcm}.
 This provides the basis of a globally convergent method of computation.
+The value $p^*$ in (S2) can be obtained once we solve for $\bar v$ and $\bar \phi$.

-The situation for $\mu$ in (S2) is similar.
-It is shown in the appendix that the endogenous productivity process is aperiodic and $\gamma$-irreducible.
-(See \cite{meyn2012markov} for definitions and notation related to Markov processes.)
-The condition $\ell(p^*) < \infty$ then implies that the same process is Harris recurrent and ergodic, opening avenues for computing $\mu$ through either simulation or successive approximations.
+Uniqueness in (S3) always holds because $\Pi_p$ in \eqref{eq:upm} is $\gamma$-irreducible (see \cite{meyn2012markov} for definitions) whenever $p > 0$.
+The condition $\EE \tau(p^*) < \infty$ then implies that the same process is Harris recurrent and ergodic, opening avenues for computing $\mu_{p^*}$ through either simulation or successive approximations.\footnote{Stronger statements are true when Assumption~\ref{a:dc} holds.
+We show in the proof of Proposition~\ref{p:geoerg} that when Assumption~\ref{a:dc} is in force, the transition kernel $\Pi_p$ is $V$-uniformly ergodic \cite[Chapter~16]{meyn2012markov} for all $p > 0$, implying that the marginal distributions generated by $\Pi_{p}$ converge to its unique stationary distribution at a geometric rate and yielding a range of sample path properties.}